Do Go On - 400 - The Millennium Dome Heist

 Let that be proof where they're like, Liz, idiot.

-And then he dies and we're like, oh, no.
+And then he dies and they're like, oh, no.

 All right.

-So we're laughing or you're laughing at a man's inability to do anything fun.
-Yeah, like oh no whoops all right so we're laughing you're laughing
+So you're laughing, or you're laughing at a man's inability to do anything fun.

-so he continues but then things got dire for poor old mcconnie food was running low he had thrown
+So he continues, but then things got dire for poor old McCunney.

 Matt went on to describe what Carl had to eat to survive.